Note: This article was originally posted on February 2, 2021, and was updated and reviewed on April 24, 2026.

 Protein Inadequacy and Small Portions

 Day 1 provided 84.4 g of carbs but only 35.2 g PRO.
-This is less than the 46g protein required for the average sedentary woman, and much less than the 56g required for a man.
-Day 3 was low carb (65.9 g) and adequate in protein, but had very few vegetables and little healthy fat.
+This is less than the 46g of protein required for the average sedentary woman, and much less than the 56g required for a man.
+Day 3 was low-carb (65.9 g) and adequate in protein, but had very few vegetables and little healthy fat.

 Ditching the Processed Carbs

-The American Diabetes Association understands that a low carbohydrate diet “limits sugar, cereals, pasta, bread, fruit & starchy vegetables” and “consist mostly of protein foods like meat and dairy, fatty foods like oil, nuts, seeds, avocado, and butter, and non-starchy vegetables” [2].
+The American Diabetes Association understands that a low-carbohydrate diet “limits sugar, cereals, pasta, bread, fruit & starchy vegetables” and “consists mostly of protein foods like meat and dairy, fatty foods like oil, nuts, seeds, avocado, and butter, and non-starchy vegetables” [2].

-Canadians with diabetes deserve to have a low carb menu based on these same principles, providing them with adequate protein, healthy fats, and satisfying servings.
+Canadians with diabetes should have a low-carb menu available to choose from that provides them with adequate protein, healthy fats, and satisfying servings.
 We can do better.
 Canadians with diabetes deserve better.

 More Info